mistwisp/TricksterWeb/README.md

 # First Steps
 1. Create a new Database named "web";
-1. Run the .sql files located in the "Queryes" folder;
+2. Run the .sql files located in the "Queryes" folder;
+3. Edit the "inc/config.php" file to your specifications;

 # Web Database Table Functions
 ### Basic Functions